benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/why-choose-tdp.md

 |:----------------------------------------------------------:|:------------------------------------------------------:|:------------------------------------------------------------------------------:|:--------------------------------------------------:|
 |                 **2.3x more active in GitHub**                 | **Committing 2x more code changes in 17% less cycle time** | **Deploying software 2x as often (and their software is deployed for 3x as long)** |           **5% more likely to stick around**           |

 > \* As a general principle, we aim to make any Backstage plugin compatible with Tanzu Developer Portal.
-Our configurator tool operates with “surfaces” that informs it how to integrate the plugin’s code into the portal.
-As of the initial release, we are enabling the most commonly used surfaces.
-For more information, please refer to [TAP Docs link - API surfaces].
+But, support for every plugin cannot be guaranteed.
+Check the documentation for details.